OpenZeppelin/openzeppelin-contracts/questions.md

 * Which token to use in `CappedCrowdsaleImpl`?
 Simple, like the one used in test or ERC20?
 Both work.

+* What does integer division do in safeMath?

+* `VariablePriceCrowdsale`: I'm making externally available the current price by `getCurrentRate`, is that desirable?
+Also, this gets called each time someone buys token, is there an extra cost of making this external/public?
+Check `view` modifier.

+* What is the point in using `Impl`s as opposed to passing arguments to base constructors?
+In particular, from Solidity docs: "Derived contracts need to provide all arguments needed for the base constructors."

+* Does `VariablePriceCrowdsale` work as is with decreasing price?

 ## Tests

 * Check crowdsale funding, need to finely tune amount, smarter way? strange, is this the gas? high rate? rate should be inverse?!